Head Coach Marcella Vanlandingham

-Ushering in the Panthers to the NCAA Division II level in 2011, Vanlandingham has led the Panthers to three GLIAC tournaments, a conference tournament championship appearance, a GLIAC regular season championship, an NCAA national tournament appearance, and a .529 conference winning percentage.
+Ushering in the Panthers to the NCAA Division II level in 2011, Vanlandingham led the Panthers to four GLIAC tournaments, a conference tournament championship appearance, a GLIAC regular season championship and an NCAA national tournament appearance.

 A 1992 graduate of Asbury College (Ky.), Vanlandingham received a degree in physical education.
 Upon completing her Master's degree in Sports Administration from Eastern Kentucky University in 1994, Vanlandingham returned to her alma mater to teach.
 During her one year at Asbury, she was also the assistant softball and volleyball coach, before coming to Ohio Dominican in the fall of 1995.